-MRAC: Multimodal, Generative and Responsible Affective Computing (ACM-MM 2026)
+MRAC: Multimodal, Generative and Responsible Affective Computing (4th International Workshop at ACM-Multimedia 2026)

 Introduction #